kopf/httsleep/docs/tutorial.rst

 Until now, we've been specifying conditions by using direct kwargs.
 This can be a convenient shorthand for simple cases, but it's a little restrictive.
+It is also deprecated and will be removed in a future release.

 There is another way: using the ``until`` kwarg.
 To demonstrate, :ref:`the previous example <multiple-condition-codeblock>` could be rewritten as: